appcircleio/appcircle-docusaurus/docs/account/slack/slack-notifications.md

 :::info

-You can customize which Slack events to get by selecting/deselecting specific events.
-You can also set different Slack channels for different kind of events.
+You can customize which Slack events to get by selecting or deselecting specific events.
+You can also set different Slack channels for different kinds of events.

-Keep scrolling down on Appcircle to see full list of events.
+Keep scrolling down on Appcircle to see the full list of events.

 :::